Neogoma/stardust-SDK-doc/developer/0_2_ui_script.md

 }
 ```

-6. Now we just have to request the map on start using the id.
+6. Now we just have to request the map on start using the id with a call from ```MapRelocationManager.Instance.GetDataForMap``` (for more details check the [class overview](developer/comp_map_relocation_manager.md)).
 Your class will now look like this:
 ```cs
 using com.Neogoma.Stardust.API.Relocation;
 using com.Neogoma.Stardust.Datamodel;